isabella0428/JOS/labs/lab1/ReadMe.md

+##### Answer

-A: According to the comment, we succesffuly figure out that the lower bits of c should be the control bit of vga display color.
+According to the comment, we succesffuly figure out that the lower bits of c should be the control bit of vga display color.

 ​	Then I want to set a `%r`  parameter in `fmt` to set the color.